chriskottom/chriskottom.com-legacy/source/_posts/2015-05-07-minitest-benchmark-a-practical-example.markdown

 end
 {% endcodeblock %}

 Practically speaking, it takes a little trial and error to find the right range for each Benchmark.
-In some cases the default range (power of 10 up to 10,000) might be just what you need, but my experiments so far have shown that while larger values might produce better regression function fit, they can also be prohibitively slow to run.
+In some cases the default range (powers of 10 up to 10,000) might be just what you need, but my experiments so far have shown that while larger values may produce better regression function fit, they can also be prohibitively slow to run.
 For example, an attempt at running bubble sort for arrays of 100,000 elements took several minutes to execute.
 Ain't nobody got time fo dat.

 Next, we'll initialize collections of test data with the number of elements required for each value from our `bench_range`.
 To do that, we want to use a normal Minitest `setup` method implementation and the helper mixin that we wrote into the test helper.